Retarus Corporate Blog - US Retarus Corporate Blog - US

 Navigating the S/4HANA Migration – Part 1: Key Findings from Recent Industry Research

 This article is the first of our three-part blog series on SAP S/4HANA migrations.
-Part 2 will focus on risks resulting from discontinued connectors and how to mitigate them with native integrations, and part 3 will focus on a practical example.
+Part 2 will focus on risks resulting from discontinued connectors and how to mitigate them with native integrations, and Part 3 will focus on a practical example.

 With the end of maintenance for SAP ECC and SAP NetWeaver approaching, the pace of SAP S/4HANA migrations continues to accelerate.
 Several recent publications from user groups, SAP and consulting firms explore how organizations tackle their migration journeys.
 A 2025 survey by ASUG offers particularly valuable insights into the strategies companies rely on and the challenges they encounter in their S/4HANA projects.